What Is a Title Company and What Do They Do?

 A title company is a third-party agency that focuses on property titles — the documents that outline who legally owns a piece of property.
 When you buy a home, the title company’s job is to research that home’s title history, including who owned it and when.
 This is referred to as the chain of title.

 They also make sure there are no liens against the property.
-Liens — or legal claims to the home — occur when a homeowner fails to repay a debt, like their property taxes, income taxes, or even a home repair bill.
+A lien — or legal claim to the home — occurs when a homeowner fails to repay a debt, like their property taxes, income taxes, or even a home repair bill.
 These debts follow a property until they’re paid off and can complicate a home purchase significantly (not to mention make it more expensive.)

 Title companies conduct property surveys, too, making sure the home occupies the proper space as indicated on the title.
 If it encroaches on a neighbor’s land (or vice versa), it could pose ownership problems later on.

 Finally, title companies also offer title insurance policies, which protect the lender, buyer, or both.
 We’ll go more into this below.

 Title insurance protects you if there’s an issue with your property’s title (or ownership) after you close on the home — things like missing or undisclosed heirs, a lien or unpaid taxes, cases of fraud, etc. In these cases, the insurer would step in and cover the financial and legal damages up to the policy limit.